Casino Del Sol Stadium: Expansion and renovation

 In 1981, the track team stopped using the stadium and the track was removed.
 Permanent seating was placed at the north end zone in 1988.
 Following the 1988 season, a new press box with luxury sky boxes was built.
-The sky boxes include a 319 loge seats on the first level, 23 luxury suites between the 2nd and 3rd levels, and a media level on the 4th floor.
+The sky boxes include 319 loge seats on the first level, 23 luxury suites between the 2nd and 3rd levels, and a media level on the 4th floor.
 Because the stadium was in place, the sky boxes are built so that the structure is cantilevered out over the western edge of the stadium seats, without actually touching the stadium.
 Prior to the 1999 season, a new scoreboard with a video monitor was installed.

 In January 2011, it was announced that a new 5356 sqft video board would be installed above the south stands in time for the 2011 season.
 It is the seventh-largest video screen in college football (sixth-largest if non-college-exclusive stadiums are excluded, as Miami shares Hard Rock Stadium with the Miami Dolphins).

 In September 2009, Arizona announced plans for the Lowell-Stevens Football Facility, a $72.3 million north end-zone project with seats and luxury boxes atop a four-story complex housing locker rooms, football offices, a weight training area, a cafeteria for student athletes, the upscale Sands Club, and new concessions and bathrooms.
 The project broke ground after the conclusion of the 2011 season.
 Because the north bleachers were torn down and the project wouldn't be finished during the 2012 season, several rows of seats were added to the bottom of the south endzone in mid-2012.
 On July 1, 2013, the project was completed and the team officially moved into the new facility.
 Because the football offices were formerly housed in the McKale Center, more space was made available for Wildcats basketball and other athletic programs.

 In addition to the Lowell-Stevens Football Facility, the playing surface was changed from natural Bermuda grass to FieldTurf, an infilled synthetic turf.
 The new surface allows the team to practice on the field during the week when previously it was off limits while the grass recovered between games.
 Because of the extreme sun and temperatures in Tucson, the athletic department chose Revolution CoolPlay FieldTurf, designed to keep the surface temperatures cooler than with other artificial turf.
-It uses cork rather than crumb rubber as the top dressing.
-FieldTurf is used by more than half of the teams in the Pac-12 Conference and by many other schools around the nation.

-Originally called Arizona Stadium, the Pascua Yaqui Tribe’s Casino Del Sol earned naming rights to the stadium in November 2025, and renamed it to the Casino Del Sol Stadium.
+In November 2025, the Pascua Yaqui Tribe’s Casino Del Sol reached an agreement with the University to purchase naming rights to the stadium as part of a 20-year, $60 million deal.